 The Geological Society of London is the UK national society for geoscience, providing support to over 10,000 members in the UK and overseas.
 Founded in 1807, we are the oldest geological society in the world.

-Explore our list of 100 Great Geosites across the UK and Ireland for Earth Science Week 2014
+Explore our list of 100 Great Geosites across the UK and Ireland

 This area includes material relevant to school teachers and students; through higher education and employment options; to lifelong learning and CPD.